Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Plan Features

-• Unlimited mobile hotspot data with 600 Kbps speeds
+- Unlimited mobile hot spot data with 600 Kbps speeds

-Keep in mind that this plan is available only to new customers ages 55 and older with a Florida billing address, and it’s limited to two lines.
-I’d recommend the 55+ Unlimited Plan for older adults who use their phones frequently, don’t want to deal with data caps, or have friends and family in Canada or Mexico.
+Remember that this plan is available only to new customers ages 55 and older with a Florida billing address, and it’s limited to two lines.
+I’d recommend the 55+ Unlimited plan for older adults who use their phones frequently, don’t want to deal with data caps, or have friends and family in Canada or Mexico.
 It’s also great for seniors who are on the go and don’t want to rely on a landline.
 If you’re an older adult who runs errands often or likes to hang out in coffee shops, you might benefit from this plan’s unlimited mobile hotspot data.
-On the other hand, if you’re just looking for a simple plan to stay connected and you don’t need data or a smartphone, I’d recommend checking out one of Verizon’s prepaid plans.
+On the other hand, if you’re just looking for a simple plan to stay connected and don’t need data or a smartphone, I’d recommend checking out one of Verizon’s prepaid plans.

-Start Unlimited Plan
+Unlimited Welcome Plan

 Cost